Azure/azure-iot-sdks/c/doc/run_sample_on_ti_cc3200.md

 ![image](https://cloud.githubusercontent.com/assets/6472374/11576321/71207be4-9a1e-11e5-9332-fa99fdbd31f9.png)

 The detailed information about the flash tool can be found in the [CC3200 UniFlash wiki](http://processors.wiki.ti.com/index.php/CC31xx_%26_CC32xx_UniFlash).
 The section [GUI Interface](http://processors.wiki.ti.com/index.php/CC31xx_%26_CC32xx_UniFlash#GUI_Interface) walks through the steps for using the UniFlash tool.

+It is recommended to program the latest service pack binary using the Uniflash tool before running the sample (in order to avoid issues with DNS lookup).
+The latest service pack can be found here: http://www.ti.com/tool/cc3200sdk.

 Flash the application (.bin file) to the /sys/mcuimg.bin under System Files.
 For the certificate, [add a new file](http://processors.wiki.ti.com/index.php/CC31xx_%26_CC32xx_UniFlash#Adding_a_new_file_to_the_device) in the path /cert/ms.der and provide the path to the "Baltimore CyberTrust Root" certificate (.der format).
 The ms.der file is available at <AZURE_INSTALL_DIR>\azure-iot-sdks\c\certs\ms.der.